Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 ## Testing User Stories <a name="testing-user-stories"></a>

 1. **As a first-time player, I want to be able to play the game on different device**
-    Used the site https://responsivedesignchecker.com/ to check if the website is responsive in all devices.
+    * Used the site https://responsivedesignchecker.com/ to check if the website is responsive in all devices.
+    * Browsers tested during the project:
+        * Chrome
+        * Edge
+        * Firefox

 2. **As a first-time player, I want to access the instruction so I can have an easy understanding of the rule**
     * The player can click on the first page the instruction button or the navbar before playing.